Design map-based visualizations

 4. For Y Field, choose Latitude [LatitudeRound].

-5. For Layer Name, type High_Blood_Level_Results_Rounded.
+5. For Output Layer Name, type High_Blood_Level_Results_Rounded.

-Make XY Event Layer parameters filled
+Make XY Event Layer tool parameters

 Rounded points locations

+The points made from the rounded coordinate values are arranged in a grid-like formation, spaced at hundredth of a degree intervals.
 This approach moves points from their original locations but can preserve some of the original spatial pattern, which may be useful for analysis.

 Original heat map